judgeme/recruitment/README.md

 ## 2. Expectations

 ### Rails:
-- Build the functionality to create reviews in background with sidekiq
+- Build the functionality to create reviews in background with Sidekiq
 - Build the functionality to query products and reviews, efficiently
 - Read and improve legacy code